frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 * When you click the root node of a report you see it as XML.
 This combines nicely with an edit field to enter an XSLT transformation (story **2010**)
 * When you click the root node of a report you have the option there to enter the description (story **2040**).

+**1300:** Given is that I as a service manager am investigating an issue with my application.
+I want the option to see only checkpoints about communicating with external systems for reports I open in the debug tree.
+This is currently known as the black box view.

+**1310:** Given is that I as a support engineer or Frank developer am investigating an issue.
+I want the option to see all checkpoints within a report for reports I open in the debug tree.
+This is known as the white box view.

+**1320:** Given is that I as a user am investigating an issue.
+I want the option to see a selection of checkpoints within a report for reports I open in the debug tree.
+More checkpoints than the black box view.
+This is known as the gray box view.

+**1330:** Given is that multiple users with multiple interests use the debug tree.
+As a user I want that the view I select (story **510**) also determines which checkpoints of my reports are shown: **1300**, **1310** or **1320**, in other words white box, gray box or black box.

 # I want to turn a report into a test case

 **2000:** Given is that I am building an automated test from a report.
 As a Frank developer I want the option to edit the message within each checkpoint.
 When the report is rerun, the produced message will be compared to the edited message instead of the message originally captured.